 It has been 5 years since the whopping $19.3 billion merger with Facebook.
-Although there hasn’t been much going on to justify this hefty purchase, it’s more than evident where it’s likely headed.
+Although we haven’t yet seen what justifies this hefty purchase, it’s more than evident where it’s likely headed.

 WhatsApp was introduced in 2009 as an ad-free chat platform free to use for one year after which you had to pay a $1 annual subscription fee.
 Since the acquisition, they’ve taken down the subscription fee to focus on getting more people using the product.